dwaiba/blogs.cloudgear.io/content/post/test-one.md

 draft: false
 ---

-# Queries:
+### Queries:
-## The Oracle E-Business Suite (EBS) for the Oracle Financial Services Release would help - Latest is 12.1
+#### The Oracle E-Business Suite (EBS) for the Oracle Financial Services Release would help - Latest is 12.1

-## The Biztalk Server version would assist - Latest is BTS2016
+#### The Biztalk Server version would assist - Latest is BTS2016

-## SAP Modules other than HR (Sf) that needs to be integrated especially IDOC Integrations besides SAP MM and SAP SD in INT 16a and INT 20a.
+#### SAP Modules other than HR (Sf) that needs to be integrated especially IDOC Integrations besides SAP MM and SAP SD in INT 16a and INT 20a.

-## What is the Innserve System that is in INT 26.
+#### What is the Innserve System that is in INT 26.

-## What are the 3rd Party Systems in INT 14 and INT 15.
+#### What are the 3rd Party Systems in INT 14 and INT 15.

-## The Oracle Service Cloud Version would help
+#### The Oracle Service Cloud Version would help

+#### Availability of cData's (OData BizTalk Adapter)[https://www.cdata.com/drivers/odata/download/biztalk/]

-##  Setup of Biztalk Topology if not done already: 5 Days excluding delays in Server Provisioning (on prem or cloud) and testing of the same.
+###  Setup of Biztalk Topology if not done already: 5 Days excluding delays in Server Provisioning (on prem or cloud) and testing of the same.

-## For Successfactors API :
+### For Successfactors API :

-### Notes and Connectivity Options:
+#### Notes and Connectivity Options:
-Availability of cData's OData BizTalk Adapter [https://www.cdata.com/drivers/odata/download/biztalk/] eases using the robust OData API for the workflow integrations.
+Availability of cData's (OData BizTalk Adapter)[https://www.cdata.com/drivers/odata/download/biztalk/] eases using the robust OData API for the workflow integrations.

 The new OData API: A newer option provided by SuccessFactors to integrate with the external systems .
 OData is built on HTTP at its core and the OData API is based on REST architecture.